-- A. Effective December 1, 2021, all businesses and operations except those events outlined in section B, of this Order 1, may operate subject to the following conditions: - 1.
+- A. Effective December 1, 2021, all businesses and operations except those events outlined in section B. of this Order 1, may operate subject to the following conditions: - 1.
 Face coverings, consistent with Order 5, are required in all indoor areas. - 2.
-Indoor fitness facilities (including facilities holding group fitness classes, dance classes, and similar activities), and all businesses/operations offering or allowing food and/or drinks for on-premises consumption must implement and comply with Order 10 (Safe Access Oahu). - В. Events.
-Effective December 1, 2021, gatherings and events other than "social gatherings" as defined in Order 3, including parades (a new category), and those previously categorized as "outdoor seated entertainment," (outdoor events that have controlled ingress/egress and assigned seating for all attendees (e.g., concerts, shows, commercial sporting events, etc.)) "outdoor interactive events," (traditional events such as weddings, funerals, birthday parties, concerts, shows, etc. with food, beverages, and mingling that are held exclusively outdoors) "indoor seated entertainment," (indoor concerts, shows, commercial sporting events, and similar events with assigned seating) "indoor interactive events," (traditional events such as weddings, funerals, birthday parties, concerts, shows, etc. with food, beverages, and mingling that are held in whole or in part indoors) and "public competitions" (outdoor competitions and events on public or private roadways and other spaces (such as marathons and similar running races. cycling races, triathlons, trail races etc.)), are subject to the following conditions: - 1.
+Indoor fitness facilities (including facilities holding group fitness classes, dance classes, and similar activities), and all businesses/operations offering or allowing food and/or drinks for on-premises consumption must implement and comply with Order 10 (Safe Access Oahu). - B. Events.
+Gatherings and events other than "social gatherings" as defined in Order 3, including parades (a new category), and those previously categorized as "outdoor seated entertainment," (outdoor events that have controlled ingress/egress and assigned seating for all attendees (e.g., concerts, shows, commercial sporting events, etc.)) "outdoor interactive events," (traditional events such as weddings, funerals, birthday parties, concerts, shows, etc. with food, beverages, and mingling that are held exclusively outdoors) "indoor seated entertainment," (indoor concerts, shows, commercial sporting events, and similar events with assigned seating) "indoor interactive events," (traditional events such as weddings, funerals, birthday parties, concerts, shows, etc. with food, beverages, and mingling that are held in whole or in part indoors) and "public competitions" (outdoor competitions and events on public or private roadways and other spaces (such as marathons and similar running races, cycling races, triathlons, trail races etc.)), are subject to the following conditions: - 1.
 Face coverings are required, whether indoors or outdoors, except while actively eating/drinking (if on-premises consumption is allowed) or while competing in a "public competition." - 2.
-If on-premises consumption of food and/or beverages is allowed within an area controlled by the operator of the event, the operator must implement and comply with Order 10 (Safe Access Oahu). - C. All businesses, operations, and events must comply with any additional conditions set forth by the State.
+If on-premises consumption of food and/or beverages is allowed within an area controlled by the operator of the event, the operator must implement and comply with Order 10 (Safe Access Oahu).